|

 Black Hardware

-I used to specify black hardware too—it had a real moment.
+I used to specify black hardware too—it had a real moment, and that moment was a good five or six years ago now.
 But pretty quickly, it started feeling a bit flat… even cheap.
 Black and white interiors, in general, can lack depth and personality, and black hardware doesn’t always age gracefully.
+Matte black tapware and handles against white cabinetry is still one of the fastest ways to pin a kitchen to about 2020.

 These days, I find gunmetal to be a far more luxurious alternative.
 From a distance, it still reads as dark, but up close, the subtle metallic texture adds a richness that black just can’t match.
 If your home leans warm, you can also find warmer-toned gunmetals that blend beautifully without feeling cold or harsh.
 Definitely request samples from different suppliers—it’s worth comparing in person.